This tour is supported by the Australian College of Nursing.

 The Murray River rises in the Snowy Mountains in the Australian Alps and runs down the border between Victoria and New South Wales to South Australia.
 One of the largest rivers of the world, it is the life-giving umbilical cord of the area.
 Paddle steamers transformed the area after settlement, making it a busy thoroughfare and bringing women and families to the lands along the Murray.
 Nurses and midwives were much needed and their skills and experiences intertwined with Indigenous and settler women for many years.

-Cruise on a paddle steamer, learn about Riverina’s vivid history, see the historic Catalina Flying Boat and amazing art silos, and sample artisan food and wine.
+Cruise on a paddle steamer, learn about Riverina’s vivid history, march with the RSL on Anzac Day, see the historic Catalina Flying Boat and amazing art silos, and sample artisan food and wine.
 This tour has broad appeal and partners are very welcome.

 Professor Linda Shields is a Honorary Professor in the School of Medicine at The University of Queensland, Australia.She previously worked at Charles Sturt University.
 Her research interests are in the care of children in health services, particularly in rural and remote areas.